Trolling Motor Batteries

 What Size Battery Do You Need for Your Trolling Motor?

-Choosing the right capacity ensures longer run time, more consistent voltage, and prevents early battery wear.
+Choosing the right capacity helps provide longer runtime, more consistent voltage, and reduced battery strain.

 Why Battery Capacity Matters